raffaelespazzoli/openshift-sdn-encrypted-tunnel/README.md

 after a while the pod will be up and running collect the info needed for the test
 ```
+CLUSTER1_NAME=<add the name for the cluster that you used in the inventory file>
+CLUSTER2_NAME=<add the name for the cluster that you used in the inventory file>
 POD1=$(oc --context $CLUSTER1 get pod -n test-sdn-tunnel | grep Running | awk '{print $1}')
 POD2=$(oc --context $CLUSTER2 get pod -n test-sdn-tunnel | grep Running | awk '{print $1}')
 POD1_IP=$(oc --context $CLUSTER1 get pod $POD1 -n test-sdn-tunnel -o jsonpath='{.status.podIP}')